taskworld/prescript/docs/guide/tutorial.md

 As you can see, **prescript** generates XML files to be used by Allure to generate a test report.

-* View the test report:
+* To view the test report:

   ```bash
   allure serve allure-results